JacobRPrice/JacobRPrice.github.io/pages/StreamEcology.md

 If you'd like to learn more about this project, please review Price et. al. 2018 on my [publications](../2-publications.md) page.

+Our research has been featured in Elisabeth Bik's [Bik's Picks](https://microbiomedigest.com/2017/09/29/september-29-2017/).

 ___
 [back to main research page](../1-research.md)